9dots/9dots.io-pages/Oii3alP.md

 published: true
 type: lesson
 title: Space Engineers
-blurb: Students will compete by having their robot gather as many resources (legos) as possible using a robotic arm.
+blurb: "Students compete by having their robot gather as many resources (legos) as possible using a robotic arm. #CSTA.CT.L2-01 #NGSS-MS-ETS1-3"
 org: 9dots
-objective: "By the end of the lesson, the student will be able to engineer a robotic arm attachment and create a robot capable of returning legos to a specified location."
+objective: "By the end of the lesson, the student will be able to develop a robotic arm attachment and create a robot capable of returning legos to a specified location."
 id: "9dots-Oii3alP"
 attachments:
   - path: "http://uploads.9dots.io/OiiHcB8.pdf"